stonemjs/docs/src/docs/essentials/cookies.md

 ```

 ::: important
-You almost never have to think about cookie parsing or formatting yourself — Stone.js does it automatically.
+You almost never have to think about cookie parsing or formatting yourself, Stone.js does it automatically.
 :::

 ### CookieOptions Type (Quick Overview)